alexandria-p/PeakModTest/README.md

 - Navigate inside the repository root directory
 - Open a Terminal/Powershell/Bash window inside this folder and use the following command to install it: `dotnet new install .`
   - Note: If you are updating the template from an older version use `dotnet new install . --force` instead
-  - Note: To uninstall it, run `dotnet new uninstall .` instead
+  - Note: To uninstall it, run `dotnet new uninstall .`

 Great!
 The template is now installed locally as PEAK BepInEx Plugin.